jjbillings/Network_Load/README.md

 - [ ] 5.
 Try a larger network (COSTS Network was recommended by Kim)
 - [ ] 6.
 Use a much larger set of test data.
 - [ ] 7.
 Drastically change the parameters - Allocate like 100 random connections and then measure the CPU vs. GPU performance over a large number of samples (1 sample being an allocation of 100 random connections).
 Then increase or decrease the parameters one at a time.
 MAX_CHANNELS,NUM_CONNECTIONS I think would be appropriate ones to start with.

+Data Collection: Keep MAX_CHANNELS and NUM_CONNECTIONS constant, allocate varying numbers of random connections on the network, measure cpu vs gpu performance.
+Take a large number of samples for each quantity of random connections.